-HTERP is an advisory body to CDA-AMC that develops guidance and/or recommendations on nondrug health technologies to inform a range of decision-makers within health care systems in Canada.
+The Health Technology Expert Review Panel (HTERP) is an advisory body to CDA-AMC that develops guidance and/or recommendations on non-drug health technologies to inform a range of decision-makers within health care systems in Canada.

-HTERP comprises 7 core members serving all topics under consideration during their term of office: chair, ethicist, health economist, patient member, 2 health care practitioners, and an HTA specialist.
-In addition to the core members, HTERP will appoint up to 5 expert members to provide their expertise on a specific topic.
-For this review, HTERP appointed 2 members with clinical expertise in stroke neurology and 1 member with expertise in neuroradiology and Al.
+HTERP is comprised of 7 core members to serve for all topics under consideration during their term of office: Chair, Ethicist, Health Economist, Patient Member, 2 Health Care Practitioners, and a Health Technology Assessment Specialist.
+In addition to the core members, HTERP will comprise up to five expert members appointed to provide their expertise on a specific topic.
+For this review, HTERP appointed 2 members with clinical expertise in stroke neurology and 1 member with expertise in neuroradiology and AI.